A. Basic System Architecture of OneLife Member Accounts and Blockchain Simulator in onelife.eu backoffice

 2. Blockchain SIMULATOR Area, the red area on the right

-This area also contains data tables with OneCoins Transactions which are visible on screens, but these OneCoins have no connection whatsoever with the OneCoins in the green area on the left.
+This area also contains Data Tables with OneCoins Transactions which are visible on screens, but these OneCoins have no connection whatsoever with the OneCoins in the green area on the left.
+This second type of OneCoins is a FAKE cryptocurrency.
 Three types of data are recorded in this area:

 - Unspent Transaction (TX) Outputs or UTXOs.
 This is a subset of the TRANSACTION OUTPUTs which have not been used as INPUT in a subsequent transaction.

 Paragraph G. Description of working of OneCoin Blockchain Simulator below contains a description of the meaning and the structure of these data.